 A wide array of potential management options are available for breast cancer.

-All patients diagnosed with breast cancer should be discussed within the multidisciplinary team (MDT) meeting, occupied by amongst other breast surgeons, radiologists, oncologists, pathologists, and breast care nurses, to provide the most suitable and patient-focused management plan available.
+All patients diagnosed with breast cancer should be discussed within the multidisciplinary team (MDT) meeting, which includes breast surgeons, radiologists, oncologists, pathologists, and breast cancer specialist nurses, to provide the most suitable and patient-focused management plan available.

 Breast conserving treatment is only suitable for individuals with localised operable disease and no evidence of metastatic disease.

 A Wide Local Excision (WLE) is the most common breast conserving treatment and involves excision of the tumour, typically ensuring a 1cm margin of macroscopically normal tissue is taken along with the malignancy.